superRob7/nextgate-musicCatalog/README.md

 * 'http://localhost:3000/albums/add
     * '/0' acts as a create
     * '/{id}' acts as an update

+## Database
+The project does not read in the supplied text file to populate the database, so I have included a copy of the database with all of the values present.

 ## Json Examples
 * Add Singer